Exclusive: Congressional Democrats set to back more than US$50 billion for transportation sector

 WASHINGTON: Democrats in the U.S. Congress are set to release a sweeping plan on Monday to provide more than US$50 billion in additional assistance to U.S. airlines, transit systems, airports and passenger railroad Amtrak and create a new US$3 billion program to assist aviation manufacturers with payroll costs, according to documents seen by Reuters and sources briefed on the matter.

-The US$1.9 billion COVID-19 relief proposal will provide US$30 billion to transit agencies, US$14 billion for passenger airlines, US$8 billion to U.S. airports and US$1.5 billion to Amtrak, the draft legislation says.
+The US$1.9 trillion COVID-19 relief proposal will provide US$30 billion to transit agencies, US$14 billion for passenger airlines, US$8 billion to U.S. airports, US$1 billion for airline contractors and US$1.5 billion to Amtrak, the draft legislation says.
 U.S. House committees are set to vote on the legislation on Wednesday.

+President Joe Biden had proposed US$20 billion for struggling U.S. transit agencies, while Democrats had pushed for more, citing the collapse in travel demand as a result of the COVID-19 pandemic.

+U.S. airlines have been awarded US$40 billion in payroll support since March and airline unions had asked Congress for another US$15 billion to keep thousands of workers on the payroll past March 31, when the current round of funding expires.
+The additional US$14 billion will keeping nearly 30,000 airline workers on the job through Sept.
+30.